-^{6.} The margin of dumping is de minimis, i.e. less than 2 per cent expressed as a percentage of the export price; or the volume of dumped imports from a particular country accounts for less than 3 per cent of imports of the like product in the importing member.
-This rule will not be applicable when countries with less than 3 per cent of the imports of the like product in the importing country collectively account for more than 7 per cent of imports of the like product in the importing country; or where the injury is negligible.
+6 The margin of dumping is de minimis, i.e. less than 2 percent expressed as a percentage of the export price; or the volume of dumped imports from a particular country accounts for less than 3 percent of imports of the like product in the importing member.
+This rule will not be applicable when countries with less than 3 percent of the like product in the imports of the like product in the importing country collectively account for more than 7 per cent of imports of the like product in the importing country; or where the injury is negligible.